 When you consider the fact that this judge, a person who has not met you or your children, and has only a minimal understanding of the context of the issues and how they relate to your family, will make decisions that will affect the rest of your life and life of your children, it is hard to deny that this is a very tenuous choice.

-More about Divorce Lawyer Costs
+More about Divorce Costs in Ontario and Divorce Lawyers

 Adversarial: This is the traditional court system.
 Each party has a chance to make the case against the other party.

 There is no mediator present.
 Only each party’s lawyers.